Causes of Childhood Disorders

 This disorder is more commonly seen in younger adults, who have a fear of being judged and humiliated when they are out in public.

-Symptoms: The symptoms of social anxiety disorder include struggling to form meaningful relationships with others combined with extreme bouts of anxiety and self-consciousness.
+The symptoms of social anxiety disorder include struggling to form meaningful relationships with others, combined with extreme bouts of anxiety and self-consciousness.

 Generalized Anxiety Disorder (GAD)

-Children who suffer from GAD generally tend to worry about all aspects of their lives.
+Children who suffer from Generalized Anxiety Disorder (GAD) tend to worry about all aspects of their lives.
 This can include their academics, well-being, social circles, and family relationships.

 Mood Disorders in Children

-Children with mood disorders battle to manage everyday tasks, relationships, school, or any other situation that may affect their emotional state.
+Children with mood disorders find it challenging to manage everyday tasks, relationships, school, or any other situation that may affect their emotional state.

 Depression